McGizzle/stack/README.md

               _ -> throwM ex
         postBuildCheck True
       ```
-      This makes me think ["exe:testbuild"] is a file/folder containing everything cabal should buld with.
+      ["exe:testbuild"] is a file/folder containing everything cabal should build with.